radumas/bikeways4everybody/bike_infra_data.md

 ```
 ### Overlapping infrastructure
 Since the Boston & Cambridge layers are more recent than the MAPC one, they should take precedence when infrastructure overlaps.
+I created a 5m buffer around the Boston & Cambridge layers separately, and then selected lines on the MAPC layer which were within these buffers.
+After inverting the selection, I saved only the lines that were not duplicated in those two layers.

+### Combining
+After putting